Tales of the Last River Rat

 AGB Films for BBC NHU/BBC Worldwide/Discovery Channel

-An intimate and poetic portrayal of wildlife along the Upper Mississippi River - seen through the eyes of Kenny Salwey - a beguiling backwoodsman, storyteller and philosopher of nature, who has lived his life in a log cabin, a stone's throw from the water's edge.
+An intimate and poetic portrait of wildlife along the Upper Mississippi River, seen through the eyes of Kenny Salwey; a beguiling backwoodsman, storyteller and philosopher of nature, who has lived his life in a log cabin, a stone's throw from the water's edge.

-This film is a sumptuous evocation of the outstanding natural beauty of one of America's most iconic rivers - a story that focuses on the plants and animals closest to the narrator's heart.
-Country blues combined with wild tracks recorded on location add an authentic atmosphere to the story of Kenny Salwey's deep, almost spiritual connection to the mighty Mississippi.
+This multi-award winning film is a sumptuous evocation of the outstanding natural beauty of one of America's most iconic rivers.
+A story that focuses on the plants and animals closest to the narrator's heart.
+Country blues combined with wild tracks recorded on location, add an authentic atmosphere to the story of Kenny Salwey's deep spiritual connection to the mighty Mississippi.

 GRIERSON BRITISH DOCUMENTARY AWARD

 Jackson Hole Wildlife Film Festival

 ‘Grand Prix” and Public Prize

 Kenny himself is one of those flowers who are born to bloom unseen unless they are spotted by a sympathetic producer and poetic photographer.
 (I had never noticed before how water behaves on a duck's back.
 It rolls around like mercury.)
 As the producer's name, Andrew Graham-Brown, suggests, this is a British production.